-Cesar and I met in a Chinese restaurant.
+Cesar and Sara met in a Chinese restaurant.
 Sara had been working in China for a few years when she came back to Virginia to visit.
-I went to see my old restaurant family, people I had worked with during college, and I walked in to see this man speaking Mandarin to my old boss.
+She went to see her old restaurant family, people she had worked with during college, and she walked in to see this guy speaking Mandarin to her old boss.
 What was this?
 Another American speaking Chinese- and better than she could after living there for years?

 When she finally moved back to Richmond years later their first dates consisted of beers in the park, bike rides, and Asian food.
 Then they took a class at the Visual Arts Center and learned the ancient art of lost wax casting together.
 After several more metal-smithing classes, their hobby grew into a business.

-We have kept this ship sailing for five years now.
-I think we would both agree that working with your partner can be challenging, but when we get it right, it's a lot of fun.
+They have kept this ship sailing for five years now, and they would both agree that working with your partner can be challenging, but when they get it right, it's a lot of fun.